LavaLite/erp/docs/API_REFERENCE.md

-# Yiire - Laravel Sanctum Authentication API
+# Lavalite - Laravel Sanctum Authentication API

 This project is a Laravel application with Laravel Sanctum authentication configured.